CARA-ch/ikit-docs/docs/primarysystems-epr.md

 retrieve a IdP assertion.
 The IdP assertion is required to retrieve the XUA Assertion to be used with EPR transactions.
 See detailed description [here](https://github.com/ehealthsuisse/EPD-by-example/blob/main/files/AuthenticateUser.md).

-See EPRIK example
+See IKIT example
 for [AuthnRequest](https://test.ahdis.ch/eprik-cara/#/transaction/bd0e0019-53f1-4525-9bd2-3164ce79162c)
 and [ArtifactResolve](https://test.ahdis.ch/eprik-cara/#/transaction/0d4c9995e29edd8b7475e4562534f7ad503ee4cc).

-If you have a test user you can [use the IdP Assertion from EPRIK](usecases/#use-the-idp-assertion-from-eprik) until you have done the IdP integration yourself.
+If you have a test user you can [use the IdP Assertion from IKIT](usecases/#use-the-idp-assertion-from-eprik) until you have done the IdP integration yourself.

 ## 2. Search for patients in the community